gooostaw/Marlin/README.md

 ## Credits

-The current WRCNC dev team consists of:
+The current mvCNC dev team consists of:

  - Edward Webber [[@Domush](https://github.com/Domush)] - USA

 ## License

-Webber Ranch CNC, WRCNC, is published under the [GPL license](/LICENSE) because we believe in open development.
+Modern Vintage CNC, mvCNC, is published under the [GPL license](/LICENSE) because we believe in open development.
 The GPL comes with both rights and obligations.
-Whether you use WRCNC firmware as the driver for your open or closed-source product, you must keep WRCNC open, and you must provide your compatible WRCNC source code to end users upon request.
-The most straightforward way to comply with the WRCNC license is to make a fork of WRCNC on Github, perform your modifications, and direct users to your modified fork.
+Whether you use mvCNC firmware as the driver for your open or closed-source product, you must keep mvCNC open, and you must provide your compatible mvCNC source code to end users upon request.
+The most straightforward way to comply with the mvCNC license is to make a fork of mvCNC on Github, perform your modifications, and direct users to your modified fork.

 While we can't prevent the use of this code in products (3D printers, CNC, etc.) that are closed source or crippled by a patent, we would prefer that you choose another firmware or, better yet, make your own.